Find your HomeInstead Location

 Not Everyone Agrees

-In a New York Times column, essayist Ann Bauer discovered disagreement among researchers about this issue.
+In New York Times column, essayist Ann Bauer discovered disagreement among researchers about this issue.
 Bauer noted that in 2001, Japanese researchers first discovered this unsaturated aldehyde called 2-nonenal that is more concentrated on the skin of older people.

 The Japanese study was confirmed by Johan Lundstrom, who used study samples from the underarms of people from the ages of 20 to 95, and presented them to 41 participants who ranked them on intensity and unpleasantness.
 Dr. Lundstrom and his co-authors found that “participants were able to correctly assign age labels to body odours originating from old-age donors, but not to body odours originating from other age groups.”